Ruins of an Octagon shaped Byzantine church and monastery, located near Mar Elias, on the road to Bethlehem.

 (a) General view:

 A view of the area around the ruins of the church is seen below, with a north-east view.
-On the far right background is a hill where Kibbutz Ramat Rachel is located.
+On the far right background is a hill where Kibbutz Ramat Rachel is located, and where ruins of an Iron Age Royal palace was unearthed.

 Click on the photos to view in higher resolution…